fattyMatt9500/deleteFile/README.md

 # Delete File
-A program that deletes all of the files in a directory.
+A program that deletes all of the files in a specific directory.